 Hybrid electric vehicles are means of transportation that incorporates the use of an electric system in the main engine.
 Since gasoline engines have caused a variety of environmental pollutants, people are now starting to rely on electric power which has zero emission and are more fuel efficient.
 Here is an overview about hybrid electric vehicles.
+They are great for the business, truck, and workers.

 What is a Hybrid Electric Vehicle?